After shopping regularly on Amazon since 2004, I quit shopping there in 2019.

 While it’s easy to focus on looking for alternative retailers, the real way to transform our behavior is to look inside.

-Personally, my ability to seamlessly quit Amazon, as well as other things over the years, such as alcohol, fast food & dairy, has come more through introspection than strategy.
+Personally, my ability to seamlessly quit Amazon, as well as other things over the years, such as alcohol, passive-aggression, fast food and dairy, has come more through introspection than strategy.
 In turn, here are a few points for consideration that I’ve found very helpful:

 Be okay with a little discomfort